katmathematics/Competitive-Pokemon-Modeling/README.md

 # Competitive Pokemon Modeling

 ---
-* Disclaimer: The summary "about" for the project is fictious.
+* Disclaimer: The summary "about" for the project is fictitious.
 This respository is a final project for STAT 172 - Data Mining & Generalized Linear Models, and is not tied to real world competitive Pokémon in any way.
 ---

 ## About